Nicholson (1802 ship): Career

-1st voyage transporting enslaved people (1802–1803): Captain Richard Pearson set sail from Liverpool on 20 September 1802, embarking on a journey to Africa.
+1st voyage transporting enslaved people (1802–1803): Captain Richard Pearson set sail from Liverpool on 20 September 1802 toward Africa.
 In 1802, 155 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

 Nicholson arrived at Havana in April 1803 carrying a total of 274 captives.
 She returned to Liverpool on 23 August.
 She had initially departed with 28 crew members; four crew members died during the voyage.

 2nd voyage transporting enslaved people (1804–1805): Captain Richard Pearsons acquired a letter of marque on 17 January 1804.
 He sailed from Liverpool on 18 February.
 In 1804, 147 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 126 of these vessels sailed from Liverpool.

 Nicholson acquired captives at Loango.
 Nicholson arrived at Havana in October 1804 with 273 slaves.
 (She had first stopped at Demerara and from there had sailed to Suriname.)
 She sailed from Havana for Liverpool on 8 December and arrived back there on 5 March 1805.
 She had left Liverpool with 40 crew members and had suffered two crew deaths on her voyage.

 However, Lloyd's List reported that Nicholson, Pearson, master, had arrived at Liverpool from Havana on 21 January 1805.
 It further reported that Nicholson, from Havana, had put into Dublin in distress.
 She had been on shore and greatly damaged her cargo, which had to be unloaded to lighten her.